 Scientific Name: Mustela putorius furo

-Adult ferrets weigh 2.5 - 4 pounds.
+Adults weigh 2.5 – 4 pounds.
 Ferrets are long-bodied animals with short fur covering their body.
 Their color patterns can vary among ferrets.
 Wild ferrets would be found in forests, meadows, and urban areas where they can burrow and dig.
 They feast on small animals.
-Finnegan is one of our animals that is representative of a native species.
-Ferrets are close relatives to the Pennsylvania native weasels like minks, otters, long-tailed weasels, fishers, ermines, and least weasels.